SEE US IN A NEW LIGHT

 - Mr David Lawrence (congregational appointment)

-The Chapter has two sub-committees that meet regularly to advise Chapter on specific issues: the Finance Committee and the Towards a Safer Cathedral Group.
+The Chapter has two sub-committees that meet regularly to advise Chapter on specific issues: the Finance Committee and the Cathedral Safeguarding Group.

 The Cathedral Council

 The Cathedral Council is an advisory body that is made of the wider community including the business sector, academic sector and Honorary Canons.
 The council meets quarterly and the Bishop of Newcastle is invited to every meeting.